jesushl/league/README.md

 - [x] The code is easy to read
 - [x] The code is reasonably documented
 - [x] The code is tested
-- [x] The code is robust and handles invalid input and provides helpful error messages
+- [x] The code is robust and handles invalid input and provides helpful error messages :eyes:

 ## How to run it

-### Locally
+### Locally  :arrow_forward:
     1- Create a virtual environment
     2.- Activate your virtual environment
     3.-Install requirements as